The Republican (Springfield, Massachusetts): Growth and changes

 The title "Ms." was first suggested by an anonymous 1901 letter to The Republican.
 The letter read, in part, "To call a maiden Mrs. is only a shade worse than to insult a matron with the inferior title Miss.
 Yet it is not always easy to know the facts...
 The abbreviation 'Ms.' is simple, it is easy to write, and the person concerned can translate it properly according to the circumstances."

+In 1915, Samuel Bowles, who had been dead for nearly four decades, was compared to William Rockhill Nelson, publisher of The Kansas City Star, who died that year.
+"Of course, The Star was William R. Nelson even more than The Springfield Republican was Samuel Bowles," wrote the Chicago Post in a tribute.

+During the 1920s, Sherman Bowles, son of Samuel Bowles IV, constructed a modern printing plant at 32 Cypress Street in Springfield and launched the hostile takeover of three competitors.
+His newspaper monopoly controlled a combined circulation of 280,000.
+He died on March 3, 1952, of a heart attack at the age of 61.

+In 1960, Advance Publications, owned by the Newhouse family, purchased a 40 percent stock interest in the Republican Company, Inc., holder of The SpringfieId Union, The Springfield Sunday Republican and The Springfield Daily News.
+The Newark, New Jersey–based company had an agreement with the Bowles heirs to purchase their 45 percent stock holdings in the Springfield companies on Sept.
+1, 1967.
+The purchase was opposed by the editors of the newspapers and a prolonged legal battle ensued.
+An organization called the Springfield Newspapers became the local division of the Newhouse family empire with David Starr, a vice president for Advance, serving as publisher.

-The second half of the 20th century saw the consolidation of Springfield's newspapers.
-The Republican became part of two other local papers.
-The Springfield Daily News and the Morning Union merged in the 1970s, briefly operating as separate papers, even endorsing different candidates for the same offices.
-Eventually the two editions were combined into The Union-News (a morning paper) in 1988, with The Sunday Republican being published on Sundays.
-An organization called the Springfield Newspapers became the local division of the Newhouse family empire.
-The newspaper was formerly known as The Springfield Union News & Sunday Republican.
+The Springfield Daily News and the Morning Union merged operations in the 1970s, operating as separate papers, even endorsing different candidates for the same offices.
+The circulation for the Morning Union was reported at 128,041 on October 8, 1972.
+The Springfield Daily News circulation stood at 92,342 on September 30, 1972.
+Eventually the two newspapers were combined into The Union-News (a morning paper) in 1988, with The Sunday Republican published on Sundays.